CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 # 5. Inventory Management

 The inventory keeps track of the quantity of various items in the Tech Hub.
 Users can add/remove and find out the number of an item currently in the Tech Hub.
+This intent acts as part three of the help function.

 Supported items include:    "desks", "mice", "keyboards", "monitors", "chargers", "raspberry pies", "brick pies", "screens", "mind storms set", "raspberry pie camera", "brick pie", "keyboard", "mouse", "desk", "laptop", "charger", "raspberry pie", "screen"